CCrashZer0/cage/Cage.md

 ---
 ## Objectives
-1. What is Iston's password?
+1. What is Weston's password?
 2. What's the user flag?
 3. What's the root flag?
 ---